WillCaton2350/freeComicsDownloader/README.md

-README — Selenium Comic Image Downloader (WIP) Overview
+README — Selenium Comic Image Downloader
+Overview

-This script is a work in progress Selenium-based downloader intended to automate the process of navigating a comic-hosting website and saving page images locally.
+This script is a Selenium-based downloader intended to automate the process of navigating a comic-hosting website and saving page images locally.

 It uses SeleniumBase with an undetected Chromium driver to: